grdddj/done-for-today/plan.md

 ## Deep work

 Trezor-user-env:
-- update T3T1 ARM emulator
-- ARM troubleshooting
-- download from URL fixes

-Manufacturing tests:
-- rotate logs
-- update README
+- allow for frontend-button update of all latest emulators
+- GithubActions emulators downloading --- but missing for ARM
+- running multiple emulators at once

 ## Other work